alphagov/service-performance/README.md

 # Service Performance

 This is the application for interacting with Service Performance data.
+It contains:

+* the application frontend for viewing metrics
-It also contains the publishing workflow for collecting metrics from Services, and an admin interface to coordinate data collection.
+* the publishing workflow for collecting metrics from Services
+* an admin interface to coordinate data collection.

 ## Setup